LISA and the LISA Science Team: The LISA Science Team (LST)

 \subsection{The Science Topical Panels Working Group}

 The goal of the Science Topical Panels (STP) WG, chaired by EMR and ST, is to determine the nature of STPs during the Early Release Science Time of the LISA mission, defined as approximately the first 12 months of data collection after a 3-month period of in-orbit commissioning \cite{LISA:SMP}.
-The STP WG discusses potential panel topics, team composition (including chairs), required expertise, member responsibilities, interaction with the LISA Collaboration and the LISA Consortium, and how all of these issues feed into the solicitation and timeline procedure for topics and members.
+The STP WG discusses potential panel topics, team composition (including chairs), required expertise, member responsibilities, interaction with the LISA Collaboration (defined in the SMP as everybody on the author lists) and the scientific community, and how all of these issues feed into the solicitation and timeline procedure for topics and members.
 The goal of the WG is to generate a reduced set of proposed actions that encapsulate different scenarios for broader LST discussion.
-The STP WG has produced and presented a draft document to the LST that describes several possible procedures which lead to the formation of STPs.
+The STP WG has produced and presented a draft document to the LST that describes several possible procedures that lead to the formation of STPs.
 Further streamlining of this document, taking into consideration feedback from the LST, is in progress.
 In addition, an avenue for receiving feedback from the scientific community is being developed.